Alauddin Firuz Shah II: Early life and background

 Firuz was born in the Sultanate of Bengal to an aristocratic Bengali Sunni Muslim family known as the Hussain Shahi dynasty.
 His father, Nasiruddin Nasrat Shah, was a son of Sultan Alauddin Husain Shah of Bengal and a son-in-law of Sultan Ibrahim Lodi of Delhi.
 From an early age, Firuz was an admirer of Bengali literature.
-As a royal prince and governor of Chittagong, Firuz requested a writer known as Dvija Sridhara to compose the Vidya-Sundar love story in Bengali poetry form. which was completed later during his reign.
+As a royal prince and governor of Chittagong, Firuz requested a writer known as Dvija Sridhara to compose the Vidya-Sundar love story in Bengali poetry form, which was completed later during his reign.
 Sridhara continuously praised Firuz in the poem for his good manners and wisdom.

 Reign

 Sultan Nusrat Shah was assassinated by a eunuch when returning from a visit to the tomb of his father, Alauddin Husain Shah.
-Following his death, the throne was contested between his son, Firuz, and his brother, Mahmud.
+Following his death, the throne was contested between his son, Firuz, and his brother, Mahmud, with the latter succeeding him.
 Mahmud had served as an ameer during his brother's reign and the 20th-century historian Jadunath Sarkar suggests that Mahmud was the heir apparent due to his early usage of royal insignia.
 Nevertheless, the nobles of the Sultanate including Mahmud's brother-in-law Makhdum Alam, the Governor of North Bihar, installed Firuz Shah to the throne.

 On the first day of Ramadan 939 AH (27 March 1533), a congregational mosque was built in Kalna, Burdwan by Ulugh Masnad Khan, who was Firuz Shah's governor, commander and minister.
 Within the space of three months, Firuz Shah was assassinated by his uncle, Mahmud, who succeeded him as the Sultan of Bengal.

 Legacy

 The Riyaz-us-Salatin, written by Ghulam Husain Salim in 1787, was the first history of Bengal which mentioned Firuz Shah, with his name being absent from the earlier chronicles, such as those written by Firishta and Nizamuddin Ahmad.
 Though Salim's source is unknown, a century later, Heinrich Blochmann publicised the inscription adjacent to the Kalna Shahi Mosque which commemorated the mosque's construction by Ulugh Masnad Khan.
 During this time, the mosque was still in use and its guardians were known to have held large bighas of land.
-Coins from Firuz Shah's reign were also found which are now kept in the British Museum.
+Coins from Firuz Shah's reign are now kept in the British Museum.